What is Purple Flag?

 Purple Flag is the “gold standard” for town centres at night, it aims to raise standards and improve the quality of our towns and cities between the hours of 1700 and 0600.
 It is an accreditation scheme based on a unique set of standards and towns and cities that meet the standards can fly the flag.
-Since the launch in October 2009 sixteen centres have been awarded Purple Flags.

 Why is Salisbury applying for a Purple Flag?

 Salisbury has held Purple Flag status since 2012 and is currently reapplying for the accreditation.
 The City already provides a wide range of activities during the day and in the evenings; however, achieving a Purple Flag will bring positive publicity to the city and encourage further diverse activities.